Bit Storage Within Registers

 register that does have atomic instructions, or by disabling default-features

-and not enabling the "atomic"
+and not enabling the "atomic" feature.

 Associated Types

-associated type names the scalar integer corresponding to the
+The Mem associated type names the scalar integer corresponding to the

-; the same is true for the wider registers.
+their Mem type assigned as u8; the same is true for the wider registers.

 This type is used to create selection masks in the processor and permit access to unaliased memory.

-associated type names the type used to implement memory access.
+The Access associated type names the type used to implement memory access.
 The

-trait is an internal bridge to Radium
+BitAccess trait is an internal bridge to Radium that allows a consistent

 memory API, regardless of instructions used.
 All reads from and writes to memory